 Kids and adults alike can utilize a fun space like this in so many ways.
 Right now, our friends have been signing the top and our kids have been colouring along the bottom.
 No matter what we do, it can always be erased and we can start over!

 To the left of the wall, we used a more permanent chalk marker to draw a scoreboard for darts.
-This way the score can be erased and redone over and over.
 There are so many useful applications for a wall like this.
 For example, having a chalk wall in the kitchen or dining room would be the perfect place for lists and reminders.

-Not only are chalkboard walls fun and functional, they become a focal point to the room.
+Not only is the chalkboard wall fun and functional, it becomes a focal point to the room.
 I’ve been thinking about adding another small wall to our dining area where I can theme the words and pictures for different holidays and events.
 You can use stencils and coloured chalk to make it really stand out.